You’re traveling to Malta and want to incorporate a hiking adventure or two on your trip, but are not quite sure where to begin. I don’t blame you.

 After hiking in Malta for a month and a half, I can say that it’s a stunning place for nature walks.
 But I started craving mountains after a while.
 But that might just be me.
 I really enjoyed every single hike I did, even the ones I haven’t listed here.

-Malta’s nature scene is truly captivating and because there isn’t that much elevation, it’s perfect for beginner hikers and anyone that isn’t that used to hiking.
+Malta’s nature scene is truly captivating and because there isn’t that much elevation, it’s perfect for beginner hikers and anyone who isn’t that used to hiking.
 At least most of the hikes.

 I truly recommend anyone visiting Malta to go hiking at least once.
 If you’re there in the summer months, try a shorter hike where you can go swimming along the way.